Dieser Artikel ist auch auf Deutsch verfügbar. Click here to find out more about Italy!

 This article is about Urban Exploration.
 I don’t give out addresses or coordinates in public.
 Take nothing but pictures, and leave nothing but footprints!

-Somewhere in the Martell valley in South Tyrol, surrounded by three-thousand meter high mountains, you can find an 85 years old luxury hotel.
+Somewhere in South Tyrol, surrounded by three-thousand meter high mountains, you can find an 85 years old luxury hotel.
 But no guest has slept here since World War II.
 For about 50 years now, the ruin has been silently decaying.

 The bulding seems quite modern even by today’s standards, but in reality it was designed back in 1933 by italian star architect Gio Ponti and completed in 1935.
 It’s quite clear that “normal” people wouldn’t have been able to afford one of the more than 250 beds in this hotel – they place had its own post office, butchery, bakery, barber shop and massage salon, reading rooms with open fireplaces, a sauna and a bar.
 Guests could (try to learn to) ski on the slopes.